Datavault-UK/automate-dv/src/dbtvault-dev/docs/hubs.md

 Hubs are one of the core building blocks of a Data Vault.

-In general, they consist of 4 columns:
+In general, they consist of 4 columns, but may have more:

 1. A primary key (or surrogate key) which is usually a hashed representation of the natural key (also known as the business key).